The London housing market is as diverse as it is expensive.

 Before you get carried away checking Rightmove pages for suitable flats or houses, it’s a good idea to do some groundwork to help you make an informed decision about where the best place is to invest in the capital.

-Read a comprehensive property buying guide such as this one, take a look at up-to-date market figures, speak to estate agents and other property professionals and visit your shortlisted areas in person to get a feel for the location.
+For example, you can read a comprehensive property buying guide such as this one, take a look at up-to-date market figures, speak to estate agents and other property professionals and visit your shortlisted areas in person to get a feel for the location.

 We’ve done the same and come up with these 9 London hotspots that you should definitely consider.